-The CAT experience will enable you to engage with learning as well as take part in extra-curricular CAT activities including writing blogs and articles for the web pages and our magazine Clean Slate, representing CAT at external events, feeding into the development of new programmes, sharing your sustainability learning and real-world experiences as part of peer-learning, and even working on the CAT site.
+The CAT experience will enable you to engage with learning as well as take part in extra-curricular CAT activities such as writing blogs and articles for the web pages and our magazine Clean Slate, representing CAT at external events, feeding into the development of new programmes, and sharing your sustainability learning and real-world experience, feeding into the development of new programmes, and sharing your sustainability sustainability learning and real-world experiences as part of peer-learning, and even working on the CAT site.

-As a CAT graduate, you will have command of the knowledge, understanding and experience needed to go out and change the world to bring about sustainability, be it through work in your community, political and economic change, or management of natural resources, and you will have access to existing and past students through the large network that makes up the CAT family.
+As a CAT graduate, you will have command of the knowledge, understanding and experience needed to go out and change the world to bring about sustainability, be it through work in your community, political and economic change or management of natural resources, and you will have access to existing and past students through the large network that makes up the CAT family.